zhenliatbrown/MESO-DPD_LAMMPS/doc/src/pair_granular.rst

 of a pairwise interaction, since energy is not conserved in these dissipative potentials.
 It also returns only the normal component of the pairwise interaction force.
-However, the single() function also calculates 13 extra pairwise quantities.
+However, the single() function also calculates at least 13 extra pairwise quantities.
 The first 3 are the components of the tangential force between particles I and J, acting on particle I.  The fourth is the magnitude of this tangential force.
 The next 3 (5-7) are the components of the rolling torque acting on